websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

    `Back up the search indexes <./backing-up-elasticsearch.md>`__ before proceeding with these steps.
 ```

-Upgrade scenarios for systems not including LES apps will include these steps:
+Upgrade scenarios for systems not including LES apps include these steps:

 1. Move to Elasticsearch 7.9+ by [upgrading to Elasticsearch 7.9+](upgrading-to-elasticsearch-7.md) or, if you're coming form a Solr installation or Elasticsearch 2.x, [install Elasticsearch 7.9+](../installing-elasticsearch.md) from scratch.